furkanbabadag1/CS-210-PROJ/README.md

 For this analysis, I will use the following data sources:

 ### 1. Paychecks
-- **Source:** Data from Paylocity and Workday, work organization apps.
+- **Source:** Data from Paylocity, a work organization app.
 - **Details:** Weekly paycheck records that include:
   - Total earnings.
+  - Total hours worked.
   - Amounts taxed.
-  - Daily breakdown of hours worked for each specific day.

-### 2. Bank Transactions
-- **Source:** Records from my personal bank account.
-- **Purpose:** Cross-referencing paycheck amounts and verifying weekly working hours.
-- **Methodology:** Using my known hourly rate, I will calculate the number of hours worked per week by analyzing the paycheck amounts reflected in my bank transactions.

 ### 3. Weather Data
 - **Source:** Historical weather reports from local weather channels.
-- **Details:** Data will include a binary classification for each day (e.g., "Rainy" or "Not Rainy") to assess correlations with working hours.
+- **Details:** Data will include a binary classification for each day (e.g., "Rainy" or "Not Rainy") for three distinct categories to assess correlations with working hours.
+- **Categories:** The data will have rain information, temperature and number of cloudy days.

 ---

-This dataset will allow me to analyze the relationship between weather conditions (rainy vs. non-rainy days) and my working patterns during the summer.
+This dataset will allow me to analyze the relationship between weather conditions (rainy vs. non-rainy days etc.) and my working patterns during the summer.

 ## Plan

 ### Week 1-2: Data Collection and Exploration
-- Extract data from Paylocity and my bank records.
+- Extract data from Paylocity.
 - Gather historical weather data for the relevant period.
 - Explore the datasets to understand their structure and clean them for analysis.